hbere/blackjack/README.md

 * Add betting

 # License
-The content of this repository is licensed according to an [MIT License](https://github.com/jcoffeepot/blackjack/blob/master/LICENSE).
+The content of this repository is licensed according to the [license listed here](https://github.com/hbere/blackjack/blob/master/LICENSE).